Mygod/ohbem/README.md

 // if you want to install axios and use built-in fetcher const pokemonData = await Ohbem.fetchPokemonData();

-const ohbem = new Ohbem({
+// construct an Ohbem -- you should reuse this object as much as possible since it holds a cache const ohbem = new Ohbem({
-    // all of the following options are optional and these are the default values
+    // all of the following options are optional and these (except for pokemonData) are the default values
+    // read the documentation for more information
     leagues: {
         little: 500,
         great: 1500,